alibaba/bifrostui/packages/bui-core/src/NavBar/index.en-US.md

 ### Customize the content on the right side

-Users can access it through`right` sexual transmission`ReactNode` type parameters are used to customize the content of the right area, refer to`@bifrostui/icons` the icon content.
+Users can customize the content of the right area by passing parameters of type ReactNode to the 'right' attribute, as shown in the icon content in '@ bifrostui/icons'.

 ```tsx
 /**